rhysd/action-setup-vim/CONTRIBUTING.md

 When releasing v1.2.3:

 1. Run `$ bash scripts/prepare-release.sh v1.2.3`.
 It builds everything and prunes `node_modules`
    for removing all dev-dependencies.
-Then it copies built artifacts to `dev/v1` branch and makes a new commit.
+Then it copies built artifacts to `dev/v1` branch and makes a new commit and tag `v1.2.3`.
 Finally it rearrange `v1` and `v1.2` tags to point the new commit.
 2. Check changes in the created commit with `git show`.
-3. If ok, push a new commit with `git push origin dev/v1` and push tags with `git push --force --tags`.
-   Or push tags with `git push --force origin v1 && git push --force origin v1.2 && git push origin v1.2.3` more safely.
+3. If ok, run `$ bash ./prepare-release.sh v1.2.3 --done` to apply the release to the remote.
+The script will push the branch and the new tag, then force-push the existing tags.

 ## Post release check